-The Ecoflo linear biofilter system must be centered onto the absorption area surface.
-If the system is composed of a single run, the treatment modules must be centered onto the entire area.
-If the system is composed of several runs, they must be evenly spaced apart and centered onto the absorption area.
+The Ecoflo linear biofilter system has to be centered onto the absorption area surface.
+If the system is composed of a single run, the treatment modules are centered onto the entire area.
+If the system is composed of several runs, these need to be evenly spaced apart and centered onto the absorption area.

-To center and evenly distribute runs of Ecoflo linear biofilter modules onto the absorption area (figure 5.3.1), distances to the edge of the absorption area and between each lateral can be calculated as follows:
+To center and evenly distribute runs of Ecoflo linear biofilter modules onto the absorption area (fig 5.3.1.1), distance to the edge of the absorption area and between each lateral can be calculated as follows: